lightrao/foundry-simple-storage-f24/readme.txt

 We can get RPC URL of any chain for free using Alchemy.

-12.Deploying to a local chain III (Forge Script) create script file and then run: forge script script/DeploySimpleStorage.s.sol forge script script/DeploySimpleStorage.s.sol --private-key <PRIVATE_KEY> --rpc-url http://127.0.0.1:8545 --broadcast
+12.Deploying to a local chain III (Forge Script) create script file for deploying and then run: forge script script/DeploySimpleStorage.s.sol forge script script/DeploySimpleStorage.s.sol --private-key <PRIVATE_KEY> --rpc-url http://127.0.0.1:8545 --broadcast

-13.What is a transaction (But actually) deploy a contract is also a transaction, so you can give it value Transactions saved to: /home/parallels/LightTechZen/Patrick/foundry-simple-storage-f24/broadcast/DeploySimpleStorage.s.sol/31337/run-latest.json watch transaction information broadcasted to chain: transactions->transaction check gas used in decimal, run: cast --to-base 0x714e1 dec v,r,s are values for the transaction's signature
+13.What is a transaction (But actually) deploy a contract is also a transaction, so you can give it value Transactions saved to: /home/parallels/LightTechZen/Patrick/foundry-simple-storage-f24/broadcast/DeploySimpleStorage.s.sol/31337/run-latest.json watch transaction information broadcasted to chain, check run-latest.json file: transactions->transaction check gas used in decimal, run: cast --to-base 0x714e1 dec v,r,s are values for the transaction's signature